 Osteoarthritis is the most common form of arthritis in the UK, affecting over 8 million people in the UK.

-Last night, research we’ve funded into treating damaged cartilage which can lead to osteoarthritis was featured on BBC’s The One Show.
+Research we’ve funded into treating damaged cartilage which can lead to osteoarthritis was featured on BBC’s The One Show.

 The footage showed the team in Oswestry taking us through the procedure of autologous chondrocyte implantation (ACI), which can be used to treat early onset osteoarthritis.

 Marianne, who was diagnosed with the condition three years ago and had the ACI procedure earlier this year on her knee, featured live on the show.
 Before the surgery she was in a lot of pain, struggling to walk and was forced to leave her job as a fitness instructor.
 She is now recovering well, free of pain, back running and has even landed her new dream job.
+Read her story here.

 The One Show team - presenters Angela Scalon and Amol Rajan with Andy Murray and Marianne